datasektionen/infra/README.md

 ## State

-State is stored in the S3 bucket `dsekt-terraform-state`.
+State is stored in the S3 bucket `dsekt-tf-state`.
 It was created with the following settings:
 - region: eu-north-1
 - object ownership: acls disabled
 - block all public access